 If you’re proud of the products and services you provide then it only makes sense to elicit reviews from your customers so they can help you build trust and credibility with people who’ve never heard of or bought from you before.

 In marketing terms, we call this “Social Proof”, and it’s very powerful.
-As part of our online reputation management service, we always have a program to get a regular stream of feedback from clients, this feedback is then turned into reviews, as well as helping us consistently improve our performance.
+As part of our Bristol SEO service, we always have a program to get a regular stream of feedback from clients, this feedback is then turned into reviews, as well as helping us consistently improve our performance.
 Having a review campaign like this ensures you’ve always got new positive reviews being added online.

 What if you receive a negative review?

 Now it’s not always possible to please everyone all the time, that means negative or poor reviews are a fact of life.
 But the danger that somebody might say something negative about your business should not stop you from trying to collect reviews in the first place.
 Consider these 2 options, which would you rather be?

 - A business that has received 1 negative review, but it’s along with 50 positive reviews which have been collected over the last couple of years.